danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 I've listened to health and science podcasts for years.
 After the diagnosis, I recalled hearing Thomas Seyfried, a Ph.D. [professor and cancer researcher](https://www.bc.edu/bc-web/schools/morrissey/departments/biology/people/faculty-directory/thomas-seyfried.html) at Boston College, interviewed on the [Jesse Chapus podcast](https://youtu.be/g4EY9WWuSR8?si=CK0pa4HMSxMgQaBt), discussing his research into cancer, and glioblastoma specifically.
 What follows is a compilation of that interview, others of his I found afterward, conversations with other cancer researchers, and their papers.

+Some terminology that comes up in this section:

+- **Mitochondria:** tiny structures inside almost every cell that convert food into usable energy, often called the cell's power plant.
+- **Cellular respiration:** the efficient way mitochondria make energy, using oxygen.
+- **Glucose:** blood sugar, what carbohydrates break down into once eaten, and the body's primary fuel.
+- **Fermentation:** a cruder, much less efficient backup way to make energy that doesn't depend on mitochondria working properly.
+- **ROS (reactive oxygen species):** unstable byproduct molecules of energy production, think of them as exhaust, that can damage nearby DNA if they build up.
+- **Ketosis:** a metabolic state where the body burns fat for fuel instead of sugar, producing ketones.

 ### Somatic Mutation Theory

 Seyfried started by laying out the mainstream theory: cancer starts with mutations.
 Cells copy their DNA every time they divide, copying is imperfect, and over a lifetime errors can accumulate in genes that control growth.
 A mutation in an oncogene can jam the accelerator on; a mutation in a tumor suppressor gene can cut the brakes.
 The immune system normally catches and clears cells like this, but sometimes they evade detection, and a cell with both problems divides without limit, forming a tumor.

-He walked through what led him to question this theory.
-The same mutations found in cancer cells also show up in healthy cells that never turn into tumors.
-Different patients with the same type of cancer often have different mutations from each other.
-Even within a single patient's own tumor, different cells carry different mutations.
-Then the [transfer experiments](https://pmc.ncbi.nlm.nih.gov/articles/PMC4493566/): fuse the nucleus of a cancer cell into the cytoplasm of a normal cell (its mitochondria intact, its own nucleus removed), and malignancy is suppressed.
-Do the reverse, put a normal nucleus into a cancer cell's cytoplasm, and the malignancy persists.
-That result is hard to square with a theory that puts DNA mutation in the driver's seat.
+He then walked through what led him to question this theory.
+If DNA mutation really is the root cause of cancer, a few things should follow.
+Here's what he found instead:

+1. **Cancer mutations should be specific to cancer cells.** Instead, the same mutations found in cancer cells also show up in healthy cells that never turn into tumors.
+2. **The same cancer should be driven by the same mutations.** Instead, different patients with the same type of cancer often have different mutations from each other, and even different cells within a single patient's own tumor carry different mutations from one another.
+3. **Swapping the DNA of a cancer cell should determine whether it behaves like cancer.** This is the one Seyfried leaned on hardest, and it's worth walking through carefully.
+A cell has two main compartments: the nucleus, which holds the DNA, and the cytoplasm surrounding it, which holds the mitochondria.
+In a series of [transfer experiments](https://pmc.ncbi.nlm.nih.gov/articles/PMC4493566/), researchers took the nucleus out of a cancer cell and put it into the cytoplasm of a normal cell, the one with healthy mitochondria.
+If mutated DNA were really driving the cancer, that cancer nucleus should have kept the cell malignant.
+Instead, malignancy was suppressed.
+Then they ran the experiment in reverse: a normal, healthy nucleus placed into a cancer cell's cytoplasm, mitochondria and all.
+If DNA were the cause, a clean nucleus should have fixed the cell.
+Instead, the cell stayed malignant.
+Both results point the same way: whatever is driving the cancer travels with the cytoplasm and its mitochondria, not with the nucleus and its DNA.

 Another problem with the mutation theory is the money spent chasing it with comparatively little to show.
 In December 1971, Richard Nixon signed the [National Cancer Act](https://www.cancer.gov/about-nci/overview/history/national-cancer-act-1971), aka the "war on cancer."
 Since the 1980s, the genetic paradigm has absorbed most of a staggering sum spent on cancer research.
 Despite this, cancer deaths keep rising each year, even as headlines tout one "breakthrough" after another.
 Seyfried also points out that most of the reported decline in U.S. cancer deaths traces back to 1990s smoking-cessation campaigns rather than treatment breakthroughs.